- What are cross-border payments?

 Managing currency risk

-Foreign exchange volatility can materially affect margins on international payments.
-Hedging tools such as forward contracts allow businesses to lock in exchange rates for large or recurring transactions.
+Foreign exchange volatility can materially affect your margins on international payments.
+Hedging tools such as forward contracts allow you to lock in exchange rates for large or recurring transactions.
 Multi-currency accounts provide additional flexibility by:

 - Holding balances in local currencies